subhash-pujari/PubSearchApp/README.md

 PubSearchApp
 ============

-This web app is to recommend the publication based on the current publication provided.
+This web app consist of two parts web app and search app.
+Search searches through the title of the publications.

+searchApp -

+webApp -